Backpropagation through Signal Temporal Logic Specifications: Infusing Logical Structure into Gradient-Based Methods: Future Work and Conclusions

 \section{Future Work and Conclusions}

-Our proposed technique, \texttt{stlcg}, transcribes STL robustness formulas as computation graphs.
-This transcription enables logical specifications to be incorporated into problems that are amenable to gradient-based solution methods.
-We show that we are able to infuse logical structure in a diverse range of robotics applications such as motion planning, behavior clustering, and deep neural networks for model fitting and intent prediction.
+In this work, we showed that STL is an attractive language to encode spatio-temporal specifications, either as constraints or a form of inductive bias, for a diverse range of problems studied in the field of robotics.
+In particular, we proposed a technique, \texttt{stlcg}, which transcribes STL robustness formulas as computation graphs, and therefore enabling the incorporation of STL specifications in a range of problems that rely on gradient-based solution methods.
+We demonstrate through a number of illustrative examples that we are able to infuse logical structure in a diverse range of robotics problems such as motion planning, behavior clustering, and deep neural networks for model fitting, intent prediction, and generative modeling.

 We highlight several directions for future work that extend the theory and applications of \texttt{stlcg} as presented in this paper.
-The first aims to extend the theory in order to enable optimization over parameters defining time intervals over which STL temporal operators hold, and to also extend the language to express properties that cannot be expressed by the standard STL language.
+The first aims to extend the theory to enable optimization over parameters defining time intervals over which STL temporal operators hold, and to also extend the language to express properties that cannot be expressed by the standard STL language.
 The second involves investigating how \texttt{stlcg} can help verify and improve the robustness of learning-based components in safety-critical settings governed by spatio-temporal rules, such as in autonomous driving and urban air-mobility contexts.
-The third is to connect supervised structure introduced by logical specifications with unsupervised structure captured in the latent spaces of deep learning models.
-This connection may help provide interpretability via the lens of temporal logic into neural networks that are typically difficult to analyze.
+The third is to explore more ways to connect supervised structure induced by logic with unsupervised structure learning present in latent spaces models.
+This connection may help provide interpretability via the lens of temporal logic for neural networks that are typically difficult to analyze.